CUBRID/cubrid-manual/en/sql/datatype.rst

     | VARBIT        | Value                   |
     +---------------+-------------------------+

-Enum Type Comparisons
+ENUM Type Comparisons
 -----------------------

-When used in **=** or **IN** predicates of the form (enum_column op constant), CUBRID tries to convert the constant to the ENUM type.
+When used in **=** or **IN** predicates of the form (<enum_column> <operator> <constant>), CUBRID tries to convert the constant to the ENUM type.
 If the coercion fails, CUBRID does not return an error but considers the comparison to be false.
 This is implemented like this in order to allow index scan plans to be generated on these two operators.

 For all other :doc:`comparison operators<function/comparison_op>`, the **ENUM** type is converted to the type of the other operand.
 If a comparison is performed on two **ENUM** types, both arguments are converted to CHAR type and the comparison follows CHAR type rules.
 Except for **=** and **IN**, predicates on **ENUM** columns cannot be used in index scan plans.